Smartling/SmartlingHelp/_articles/connectors/sitecore/sitecore-connector---version-history.md

 ### Bugfixes:

 * Connector now treats the language named in the settings profile as the source language.
-* Context connection doesn't use actual settings from \Modules\Smartling Connector\Context.
+* Context connection doesn't use actual settings from `/sitecore/system/Modules/Smartling Connector/Context`.

 ## Version 1.2.1 - 05/15/2015